K-tel: Music business

+From 1983 to 1986, K-tel distributed original records for the popular youth-oriented television series Kids Incorporated, featuring two self-titled LP's (1983 Pilot, 1984), The Chart Hits (1985) and New Attitude (1986).

 Answering machine recordings

 In the late 1980s, K-tel International (UK) Ltd. released several novelty cassette tapes by The Comic Answer Company Ltd. Each tape contained several short audio clips which were intended to be played back aloud and re-recorded onto an answering machine.
 A five-second countdown preceded each message to help customers begin recording at the right moment, and a formal answering machine message in a neutral voice was included at the end of each tape in case they wanted to revert the novelty message.

 These recordings included at least five spoken word tapes released in 1988, and made in partnership with ITV Central's popular satirical puppet show Spitting Image.
 Show regulars including Chris Barrie, Steve Nallon and Nigel Plaskitt participated as voice actors.
 Examples and the impersonations therein include: